 - Cost (for a Canadian citizen): $5 USD

 Once you get off the bus, head straight towards the customs building to officially exit Nicaragua.
 We paid two rounds of exit fees – $1USD, then $4USD, for a total of $5USD to leave the country.
-Although you can pay in local colones (use them up here, while you still can!), USD seemed to be the preferred method of payment.
+Although you can pay in the local Nicaraguan Córdoba currency (use them up here, while you still can!), USD seemed to be the preferred method of payment.
 Adios, Nicaragua!

 Then you’re in no man’s land for a 5 minute walk, until you get to Costa Rica customs.
 To the customs officer is where you show proof of onwards travel.
 We showed them a shuttle ticket on our phones on which we were on a waiting list for which was fine.
 After getting our passport stamped, we had our luggage scanned through an X-Ray machine, and we were officially in the border town of Peñas Blancas, Costa Rica!